 Koohgilani, M., 1998.
 Damage accumulation in high performance synthetic fibre ropes.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 PDF (.pdf supplied by EThOS)

 Mehran_Koohgilani.pdf - Submitted Version